 Well, that changes tonight.
-You too can make this easy (and tasty!) meal for dinner.
+You, too, can make this easy (and tasty!) meal for dinner.
 My husband, the meat-eater, didn’t want to admit that he liked this recipe…but he ate ALL OF IT.
 And I mean all of it.
-This recipe should make four sandwiches and he ate three servings, while I ate one.
+This recipe should make four sandwiches, and he ate three servings while I ate one.
 I have to admit, I was a little bummed about this.
-I was really hoping for next day leftovers for me.
+I was really hoping for the next day leftovers for me.
 But that’s what happens when you live with a constantly ravenous husband.
 I should know better.

 2 T. olive oil

 1/3 c. onion, chopped